 After a long day of skiing, a rib-sticking meal is in order.
-The good people of Akureyri are prepared for this so for dinner, if you dare, why not try the local dish of pizza with steak, fries and sauce béarnaise?
+The good people of Akureyri are prepared for this so for dinner, if you dare, why not try the local dish of pizza with steak, fries and béarnaise sauce?

 After a long, hard winter, walking around Akureyri when spring has sprung is a pure delight.
 The botanical garden is an especially nice place to visit when the first buds start appearing but it can still get a bit nippy at this time of year.

-To get out of the cold, spend your day visiting the town’s Museum and learn how this town in the north came to be.
-The museum is located in the historical town centre and a walk among the lovely old houses is a great way to spend the day.
+To get out of the cold, spend your day visiting the town’s museum and learn how this town in the north came to be.
+The museum is located in the historic town centre and walking among the lovely old houses is a great way to spend the day.